scds/text-analysis-2/ner.md

 ### Tokenization

-Most computational text analysis methods, including NER, first involve tokenizing the data - or segmenting the text into words based on the position of whitespace characters - so that each word can be examined individually.
+Most computational text analysis methods, including NER, first involve tokenizing the data - or segmenting the text into tokens based on the position of whitespace characters - so that each word can be examined individually.
 If you completed the “[Pre-processing Digitized Texts](https://scds.github.io/text-analysis-1)” workshop, you manually tokenized a text document in OpenRefine to make it possible to correct multiple errors with one operation.
 When performing computational text analysis, tokenization is done by the natural language processing system.

 Once we can approach texts at the level of the word, other processing tasks in the text analysis workflow can then be performed such as: